 UK MODERN SLAVERY ACT TRANSPARENCY STATEMENT

-This serves as SABIC’s transparency statement under Section 54 of the UK’s Modern Slavery Act 2015 (the “Act”).
+This serves as SABIC UK Petrochemicals Limited’s transparency statement under Section 54 of the UK’s Modern Slavery Act 2015 (the “Act”).

 Corporate Structure and Businesses

-SABIC ranks as one of the world’s largest diversified chemical companies and is a global market leader in the production of polyethylene, polypropylene, advanced thermoplastics, glycols, methanol and agri-nutrients.
+We are part of SABIC, one of the world’s largest diversified chemical corporations and a global market leader in the production of polyethylene, polypropylene, advanced thermoplastics, glycols, methanol and agri-nutrients.

-SABIC operates in more than 50 countries across the world with over 40,000 employees.
-It has significant research resources, with innovation hubs in five key geographies – USA, Europe, Middle East, South East Asia and North East Asia.
-Through its affiliates, SABIC is a major supplier of thermoplastics, polymers, chemicals and intermediates in the UK market.
+SABIC operates in more than 50 countries across the world with over 33,000 employees.
+It has significant research resources, with innovation hubs in five key geographies –Middle East, Europe, USA, South East Asia and North East Asia.
+Through its UK affiliates, SABIC is a major producer and supplier of thermoplastics, polymers, chemicals and intermediates in the UK market.

 SABIC’s Code of Ethics provides the foundation for our business culture and underscores our commitment to performance with integrity and respect for human rights.
-The Code of Ethics provides guidelines for employee conduct and affirms our commitment to uphold our core values, such as our commitment to our employees, standards for doing business, and our relationship with our communities.
-We embrace the Code of Ethics, every day and in every business dealing across the globe.
+The Code of Ethics provides guidelines for employee conduct and affirms our commitment to upholding our core values, such as our commitment to our employees, standards for doing business and our relationship with our communities.
+We embrace the Code of Ethics every day and in every business dealing across the globe.

-Our policy on Third-Party Business Dealings, within the Code of Ethics, includes our responsibility to follow all applicable laws as well as our own internal policies and to require any supplier or third party who works with SABIC to comply with similar fundamental principles.
-In addition, our policy on Fair Employment Practices requires the strict observance of all applicable labour and employment laws wherever SABIC operates in the world; this includes supporting the prohibition of forced, compulsory and child labour.
+Our policy on Third-Party Business Dealings, within the Code of Ethics, includes our responsibility to follow all applicable laws as well as our internal policies and require any supplier or third party who works with SABIC to comply with similar fundamental principles.
+In addition, our policy on Fair Employment Practices requires the strict observance of all applicable labour and employment laws wherever SABIC operates in the world.
+This includes supporting the prohibition of forced, compulsory and child labour.

 Anti-Trafficking/Anti-Slavery Due-Diligence Processes

 All SABIC employees receive regular training on the Code of Ethics and related policies, including on fair employment practices.
 Employees are encouraged to seek compliance guidance from, and to report compliance concerns to, their managers, Legal Affairs, Human Resources and SABIC’s Compliance Helpline Leaders worldwide.
-Trained personnel investigate all incidents in a timely manner.
+Trained personnel investigate all incidents promptly.
 All credible reports of suspected misconduct are investigated.
-Confirmed violations are addressed with corrective actions, and may include employee discipline or dismissal.
+Confirmed violations are addressed with corrective actions that may include employee discipline or dismissal.